fleetdm/fleet/articles/using-fleet-and-okta-workflows-to-generate-a-daily-os-report.md

-# Using Fleet and Okta Workflows to Generate a daily OS Report
+# Using Fleet and Okta Workflows to generate a daily OS report

 ![Using Fleet and Okta Workflows to Generate a daily OS Report](../website/assets/images/articles/using-fleet-and-okta-workflows-to-generate-a-daily-os-report@2x.jpg)